cfoust/byt/ROADMAP.md

 - [X] Set up a system of mutations, which optionally attach to the pane or the global editing context and provide a combination of binding tables and functions.
+- [ ] Revisit the FileView's buffer operations and make them airtight.
+This might involve rewriting some portion of view-specific rendering code.
 - [ ] Implement `vym`, byt's vim emulation mode.
 The goal isn't to be exactly like vim, just to make keybindings that are familiar to vim users.
   - [ ] All common movement keys.